-Symptoms and causes of diarrhea in children
+Symptoms and causes of child diarrhoea

 Dehydration – the main risk of acute gastroenteritis

-How to treat diarrhea in children
+How to treat diarrhoea in children

 Children and infections